onura46/twitch-tts/README.md

 ## Config

-To add a speaker, drop a short WAV for your speaker in `speakers/`, then add an entry to the `speakers` list in `main.py`.
+**To add a speaker**, drop a short WAV for your speaker in `speakers/`, then add an entry to the `speakers` list in `main.py`.
 Make sure to add "speaker:" before the title of your wav file.

-To change the Twitch channel you're listening to, switch the `TWITCH_CHANNEL` variable in `dougdoug/TwitchPlays_TTS_READER.py` to your channel.
+**To change the Twitch channel you're listening to**, switch the `TWITCH_CHANNEL` variable in `dougdoug/TwitchPlays_TTS_READER.py` to your channel.
 Then reload the script.

-This script uses Coqui-TTS models for speech synthesis: https://github.com/coqui-ai/TTS.
-To change the model you're using, edit the TTS line in `main.py` with a valid model.
+This script uses Coqui-TTS models for speech synthesis: https://github.com/coqui-ai/TTS. **To change the model you're using**, edit the TTS line in `main.py` with a valid model.
 Some English models I have tested are commented.
 Because of the integration with Coqui, if you have access to their API, this script should automatically detect and use your credentials.

 ## License